yuxiang-wu/INB860/README.md

 ### How do I get started? ###

 * You need a Lego Mindstorm NXT Kit to run the RobotC code
+* You will need a white board and black tape.
 * Each source file is self-contain.
 You don't need extra configuration once you download your firmware and the program into the robot.
 * You need to run the programs in "Calibration Programs" directories before you run most of the other programs.
-* Database configuration
-* How to run tests
-* Deployment instructions
+* You can find an assignment specification in root directory.
+* The directories are organized in chronological order.
+Their filenames indicate their corresponding behavior
+* Some of the behaviors, including A3, A4, A5, D2 and E3, involves Matlab simulation.
+You can find them in "Matlab" directories under corresponding week directory.

 ### Contribution guidelines ###